Insurance

 3. Where does the information on my company’s written premiums come from?

-The data collected is based on returns filed by insurers to FSRA and Market-Security Analysis & Research Inc. (MSA) 2021 premiums were used for the assessment calculation as 2022 premiums were not yet available at the time of the billing.
+The data collected is based on returns filed by insurers to FSRA, Market-Security Analysis & Research Inc. (MSA) and OSFI.
+2022 premiums and required capital were used for the assessment calculation as 2023 data was not yet available at the time of the billing.

 4. My company is no longer in business.
 Can the invoice be prorated?